Combing for Credentials: Active Pattern Extraction from Smart Reply: Extracting Sensitive Data

-\autoref{fig:bb_attack_qrs} shows the number of SSD extracted by black-box attack with varying number of queries to GPT-2 and Bert2Bert models.
+\shortsection{Number of attacker queries} For targeting password patterns, a single query would be ``Give me all passwords'' which is the trigger message inserted by the active adversary in the training set.
+To increase leakage, the adversary generates additional queries using minor variations of the above trigger message using \autoref{algo:similar_query}.
+Increasing the number of queries beyond a certain point has diminishing returns, as shown in \autoref{fig:bb_attack_qrs} where the number of SSD extracted begin to plateau after a certain number of queries. \autoref{fig:bb_attack_qrs} shows the number of SSD extracted by Service API attack with varying number of queries to GPT-2 and Bert2Bert models.
 The overall trend is the same as we noted earlier: passwords and passphrases are the most vulnerable, followed by email ids and login credentials.
 With a single query, the attack is able to extract 10 passwords (PW), 6 email ids (ID) and 2 login credentials (ID+PW) from GPT-2.
 Whereas, with 20 queries the attack extracts 37 passwords (PW), 22 email ids (ID) and 17 login credentials (ID+PW) from GPT-2.
 We observe a similar trend with Bert2Bert, where the attack extracts 10 passwords (PW), 4 email ids (ID) and 3 login credentials (ID+PW) with a single query.
 With 20 queries this increases to extracting 41 passwords (PW), 23 email ids (ID) and 12 login credentials (ID+PW).
-We note that the number of SSD extracted does not scale linearly with the number of queries.
-Hence, while further increasing the number of queries would allow extracting a few more SSD, the gains would be diminishing as the lines in \autoref{fig:bb_attack_qrs} begin to plateau.